dnairdev/dorigins/README.md

 - **Friends**: My chosen constellation, the people who make life an adventure
 - **Love**: What makes everything worth it—in all its beautiful, terrifying forms
 - **Fun**: The art of living fully, laughing deeply, saying yes to joy
-- **Manhattan**: The city that taught me to dream bigger and walk faster
 - **Food**: Culture, memory, and connection around every table
 - **Music**: The language of the soul, the soundtrack to my life
 - **Travel**: The best education, expanding who I am with every journey